 My feeling is that boxing ratings will get a huge boost if Joshua and Ortiz, chief among others, receive some of the same air time on the major networks as Wilder has, even if it is a rebroadcast, originally on HBO or Showtime.

-Neither are household names and, therefore, not pay-per-view attractions yet but they have plenty of upside so the timing to reach a larger audience–that do not enjoy subscriptions to the premium cable giants–is now.
+Neither are household names and, therefore, not pay-per-view attractions yet but they have plenty of upside so the timing to reach a larger audience–chiefly those that do not enjoy subscriptions to the premium cable giants–is now.

 Klitschko is still very much in the title picture to many fans’ dismay and Fury, I predict, will return in an attempt to reclaim his titles within the next couple of years.
 Until then, Fury will remain the undefeated, lineal Heavyweight champion.